-The problem is that we don't invest backward; we invest forward and there is more to analyzing a mutual fund than reviewing past performance.
-In fact, the best indicators of future performance include factors many investors overlook.
+The problem with performance history is that we don't invest backward; we invest forward and there is more to analyzing a mutual fund than reviewing past performance.
+In fact, the best indicators of future performance include factors that many investors overlook.
+There are other important factors, such as manager tenure, expense ratio, turnover ratio, and tax efficiency to analyze and compare before buying a mutual fund:

 Analyze Mutual Fund Performance